HankB/ESP32-ESP-IDF-start/README.md

 * LED task blinking
 * WiFi associates
 * MQTT working
-* NTP not yet
+* NTP gets time

 ### TODO

-* Rework the example code for MQTT to do something more useful (than just subscribe and publish to itself.)
+* ~Rework the example code for MQTT to do something more useful (than just subscribe and publish to itself.)~
-* Determine how to publish from other threads and provide an internal API for that.
+* ~Determine how to publish from other threads and provide an internal API for that.~
 * Test the WiFi and MQTT code to provide error recovery on disconnect.
     * AP restert
+    * ~MQTT broker restart~
-    * MQTT broker restart
+    * Test SNTP through broker restart

 ## Process